 Wrong.
 Testing is a skilled activity that requires the ability to think, explore and follow logic while questioning and reasoning at the same time.
 It is based on the philosophy of performing a technical investigation of a product, to provide information and report back to various stakeholders throughout the organization.
 And to achieve

 the end result of communicating back your findings, you will need to use various types of infrastructure and experimentation, logic, models, mathematical probabilities and supporting tools to build the appropriate Test Case scenarios.
 And don’t forget that QA teams usually have very limited product documentation (if any), and have to work in a very time-constrained schedule.
+Myth #2: Any out of school kid can test our applications

 Wrong.
 Your applications are a critical company asset.
 Depending on the nature of your business, direct profit and revenue can be impacted if an application goes down or performs poorly.
 And of course, a company’s reputation can also be seriously damaged when things don’t “work” right.
 Think about it.
 Will you hire an inexperienced, out of college kid to take care of your critical investments and financial assets?
 Those who looks for a Quality delivered product, they will surely look for skilled QA Engineers.